 - Red Chilli Flakes: Add 1 – 3 teaspoons of red chili flakes to make this chicken bulgogi spicy.
 It all depends on how spicy you want it, so start with 1 teaspoon, taste the sauce, then add more.

-- Rice Vinegar: For a little acidity, add 1 Tablespoon of rice vinegar.
+- Rice Vinegar: For a little acidity.
+Feel free to substitute with white wine vinegar.

 - Sesame Oil: 1 teaspoon of sesame oil packs a flavor puck and makes this sauce taste super authentic.